ninjaframework/ninja/ninja-core/src/site/markdown/index.md

         <img class="bs-icon"
             src="images/glyphicons/glyphicons_082_roundabout.png">
         <h2>Scalability</h2>
-        <p>Ninja uses the share nothing approach.
+        <p>Ninja uses the *share nothing* approach.
 Servers do not share any common session information.
 That
-        means you can scale Ninja with ease.
+        means you can scale Ninja horizontally with ease.
         </p>
     </div>